Climate Adaptation through Crop Migration

 However, the continuous shifts of harvested areas will impact biodiversity, land use, socio-economic situations, and agricultural activity.

-Because of climate change, rainfed crops are currently experiencing higher growing temperatures than in the 1970s, but crop migration alleviated the consequences of extreme temperatures to crop production.
+Because of climate change, rainfed crops are experiencing higher growing temperatures than in the 1970s, but crop migration alleviated the consequences of extreme temperatures on crop production.

-In much warmer regions like South Asia, the expansion of irrigation has aided wheat farming.
-Wheat that has moved out of Canada and Russia’s coldest areas are growing in more favourable temperatures because of crop migration and irrigation.
+The expansion of irrigation has aided wheat farming in much warmer regions like South Asia.
+Wheat that has moved out of Canada and Russia’s coldest areas is growing in more favourable temperatures because of crop migration and irrigation.

 In China, Brazil, Spain, and India, rainfed rice is shifting to cooler regions to avoid high temperatures that will require more irrigation.
 The move has mitigated the adverse effects of heat on their national yields.

-Soybean farming, on the other hand, has expanded to higher temperatures areas.
-Forty years of data show that soybean farming grew 158% than rice, maize and wheat, mainly in tropical countries like India and Brazil.
-The development of new soybean varieties has allowed this crop to grow in high heat areas.
+Soybean farming, on the other hand, has expanded to higher-temperature areas.
+Forty years of data show that soybean farming grew 158% faster than rice, maize, and wheat, mainly in tropical countries like India and Brazil.
+The development of new soybean varieties has allowed this crop to grow in high-temperature areas.

-For instance, in South America, soybean production expansion has had damaging effects on its Cerrado biome.
+For instance, soybean production expansion in South America has damaged its Cerrado biome.
 An increase in irrigation can also be a problematic climate adaptation strategy because of its impact on water resources, stress on water supplies, and the effect of increased runoff on water quality.

-Despite the limitation of crop migration as an adaptation strategy, it has alleviated the effects of high temperatures on the word’s staple crops, the study shows.
+The study shows that crop migration, despite its limitations as an adaptation strategy, has alleviated the effects of high temperatures on the world’s staple crops.

 Sloat, L.L., Davis, S.J., Gerber, J.S. et al. Climate adaptation by crop migration.
 Nat Commun 11, 1243 (2020). https://doi.org/10.1038/s41467-020-15076-4